Monday, 30 September 2013

 By the time we had achieved this mission it was time to go for lunch with Heather and Ewan; a very nice way to end our shopping trip.
 We all met up in Prezzo and had a good chat and a delicious lunch.
 I chose the chicken, bacon and avocado salad and it was gorgeous - but more calorific than I expected!
 630 calories to be precise!
 I cannot regret it because I enjoyed it mightily.

-As a result I awarded myself a very small portion of the Chinese meal that we ordered in later to celebrate Grandma's 84th birthday.
+As a result I awarded myself only a very small portion of the Chinese meal that we ordered in later to celebrate Grandma's 84th birthday.
 Grandma seemed to enjoy herself and we of course had birthday cake and sang Happy Birthday.
 It was a nice occasion.
 After tea we all looked at some of Ally's holiday photos.
 He and Cat have organised them into sections which is useful because they have more than 4000 in total.
 We looked at the first two sections; Dubai and Bangkok.
 Two very different cities but both looked fascinating.

-Saturday 14 September 2013
+Saturday, 14 September 2013

 A juicy pear